 And Uber’s not alone in grappling with the impact of information supplied by its own people.
-Serious problems at one-time technology highflier Theranos were exposed by a series of investigative reports by John Carreyou of The Wall Street Journal.
-It wasn’t until months later that we learned (through Carreyou’s own riveting account) that his original tip had come from a whistleblower employee.
+Serious problems at one-time technology highflier Theranos were exposed by a series of investigative reports by John Carreyrou of The Wall Street Journal.
+It wasn’t until months later that we learned (through Carreyrou’s own riveting account) that his original tip had come from a whistleblower employee.

 Institutionalized whistleblowing is typically about a serious and systemic problem.
 Last year the Securities and Exchange Commission announced it passed the $100 million mark for the payment of whistleblower awards, leading to $500 million in financial remediation paid by companies.
 So, incentives and protections for those with the courage to speak out about unethical or illegal business practices is enormously valuable.